Dreams

 3. A theory of dreams

 So what is going on here?
 What are dreams?
-What was I doing in experiencing those dreams?
-Once awake, I began to think that maybe I could construct an answer to what had happened.
-I had been doing a lot of research into consciousness lately and felt I could formulate a connection between it and dreams, even though that research was quite superficial and mainly comprised watching and listening to relevant YouTube videos during the previous month, and actually creating one on the topic, on the personal journey to understand cosmicconsciousness (Organ 2024).
-I had taken in numerous such videos and podcast presentations wherein scientists and philosophers almost invariably told me that consciousness - our individual consciousness - is related to dreams and both remain problematic (to them).
-The 'science' of both consciousness and dreams had not as yet been solved but, in our arrogance, we proclaimed that they without doubt would be (Kuhn 2020, Theise 2024).
-In regard to consciousness, they termed its revelation the mind-body problem, or the hard problem of consciousness.
-But they assured me of two things: (1) that they (human beings) will eventually solve it, and of this they were 100% certain; and (2) that consciousness derives from the brain and is purely physical or material.
-They proclaim that our consciousness evolves as the embryo evolves after the egg and the sperm come together.
-We are born and our consciousness lives until our body dies, when it dies.
-I did not believe any of that.
+What was the writer doing in experiencing those dreams?
+Once awake, thoughts arose of constructing an answer to what had happened.
+Over the previous six months the writer had been doing a lot of research into consciousness lately and felt he could formulate a connection between it and dreams, even though that research was quite superficial and mainly comprised watching and listening to relevant YouTube videos, and actually creating one on the topic, on the personal journey to understand cosmic consciousness (Organ 2024).
+Numerous such videos and podcast presentations were experienced wherein scientists and philosophers almost invariably stated that consciousness - our individual consciousness - is related to dreams and both remain problematic (to them).
+The 'science' of both consciousness and dreams had not as yet been solved but, in our arrogance, we proclaimed that they without doubt would be in the near future (Kuhn 2020, Theise 2024).
+They termed its revelation the mind-body problem, or the hard problem of consciousness.
+But they assured everyone of two things: (1) that they (human beings) will eventually solve it, and of this they were 100% certain; and (2) that consciousness derives from the brain and is purely physical or material.
+They proclaimed that our consciousness evolves as the embryo evolves after the egg and the sperm come together; that we are born and our consciousness lives only until our body dies, when it in turn dies.

-On planet Earth my consciousness is connected with my physical body, primarily through my physical brain, but in a non-physical sense as well.
-Prior to my present life, it may have connected with another human being on planet Earth, or some other sentient being on Earth or in another part of the universe.
+On planet Earth individual consciousness is connected with the physical body, primarily through the physical brain and internal organs, but in a non-physical sense as well.
+Prior to one's present life, it may have connected with another human being on planet Earth, or some other sentient being on Earth or in another part of the universe or dimension.
 It might have been something that Buddhism talks about, where you were a human in a previous life, or, like the Australian Aborigines believe, you might have been a whale or a porpoise or dolphin or an animal, and depending on your karma you might come back in one of those animalistic forms or as a higher dimensional being, with no physical body at all, but just spirit.

-It is my theory that when we go to sleep, our level of consciousness steps down to a level of semi-consciousness.
-Part of our eveeyday, practical consciousness is now just not operating because it is not needed.
+It is the writer's theory that when we go to sleep, our level of consciousness steps down to a level of semi-consciousness.
+Part of our everyday, practical consciousness is now just not operating because it is not needed.
 It is at rest.
 But there are still conscious elements at play as our physical body remains alive.
 We still breathe and do other things such as repair cells, and dream.
-We are now in what Jundial refers to as the Dreaming State.
+We are now in what brain surgeon Dr. Rahul Jundial refers to as the Dreaming State (Jundial 2024a).

-I believe dreams are created when the brain and consciousness interact on a purely physical level.
-Some have equated it to a computer defrag, where redundant information is brought together and deleted to clear up space and improve the physical efficiency of the brain and body.
+Dreams are created when the brain and consciousness interact on a purely physical level.
+Some have equated it to a computer defrag process, where redundant information is brought together and either consolidated or deleted to clear up space and improve the physical efficiency of the brain and body.
 During dreams, the brain therefore creates images, visualisations and stories which are often based on recent events in our life, just as in an artificial intelligent (AI) ChatGPT construction.
 But what the brain and consciousness are doing whilst we are asleep is creating those dream-disjointed narrative episodes in the temporary memory space of the physical brain.
 And when we wake up they can disappear in a flash, and be forgotten, as in when one empty's the trash.
 They can also be remembered sometimes if we, for example, write them down as Tolkien did, or think them through in the immediate aftermath waking state, or do something which implants them in the non-physical, permanent memory of our consciousness.

 ---------------------